Feature SSO Token

 Related Guides

-Describes the token used for payment gateway onboarding.
+- Payments User Token — The token used for payment gateway onboarding